JohnReeves/lolcode/README.md

 It's quite good fun to go to -10 green bottles, and then count up again.

-## B. Code a generator for a binary search
+## B Code a generator for a binary search

 The [**binary search**](http://openbookproject.net/thinkcs/python/english3e/list_algorithms.html) can be written in Python like this: